Skip to content

 The orange diamond

-Called the “fire diamond”, it is one of the rarest, most valuable and beautiful colored diamonds and comes in a variety of shades and intensities (from a light orange to the shade popularly referred to as “pumpkin” ).
+Known as the “fire diamond,” it is one of the rarest, most valuable, and beautiful colored diamonds and comes in a variety of shades and intensities (from a light orange to the shade popularly called “pumpkin”).
 They are rich in nitrogen, but what makes them orange remains a mystery of nature.
 The orange diamond evokes courage.

-Most of the time, when we see a green stone in a piece of jewelry, we automatically assume it's an emerald, but maybe it's a diamond.
-While emeralds possess a vibrant green color, green diamonds are actually much stronger than emeralds and come in a wide range of shades.
-They were created because they were exposed to atomic radiation, more precisely to radioactive uranium in rocks close to the earth's surface.
-The intensity of the color is determined by three things: the size of the stone, the time it has been exposed to radiation, and the level of radiation it has been exposed to.
+Most often, when we see a green stone in jewelry, we automatically assume it is an emerald, but it can be a diamond.
+While emeralds have a vibrant green color, green diamonds are actually much stronger than emeralds and come in a wide range of shades.
+They were created because they were exposed to atomic radiation, specifically to radioactive uranium in rocks close to the Earth's surface.
+The intensity of the color is determined by three things: the size of the stone, the exposure time to radiation, and the level of radiation it was exposed to.
 This type of diamond is synonymous with balance and harmony, but also with a new beginning.

 The pink and red diamond